philomusic1/Weatherstation/README.md

 -> A humidity sensor.

 These unique abilities allow it to enhance the user experience and make life easier as you can now check the weather without any internet.

+Will be updated with photos when the PCB arrives